"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 and this integral does not depend on the choice of the space-like surface in the (Minkowski) space.
+On the other hand, as it follows from this equation, if

+this does not implies ${\bf m}=0$.
+It is an important conclusion we widely utilize in the present study.
 However, the actual divergence of the "magnetic" tension ${\bf B}$ at the origin of coordinates in all the Minkowskian Higgs models (for instance, \cite{BPS,H-mon,Polyakov}) implies that the latter integral is different from zero as the origin of coordinates lies inside the chosen space-like surface $\Gamma$.
 Furthermore, the above duality \cite{Gold} in specifying the sign of the vacuum "magnetic" field $\bf B$ affects also the generator $h(\Phi)$ \cite{Al.S.} of the residual $U(1)$ gauge group in the studied Minkowskian Higgs model.
 It is so since $h(\Phi)$ may be read easily from Eq. (\ref{mul}).

 Now let us return to the simpler case of "continuous" ($\sim S^2$) vacuum geometries in Minkowskian Higgs models.
 In this case the appropriate degeneration space: say, $R$, is one-connected: and one can always choice, in the unique way, a continuous branch of the function $ h(\Phi)$ on $R$.
 Another situation is when the degeneration space $R$ is multi-connected ("discrete"), i.e. when